3mdeb/conferences/2025/qoss/day-1-welcome.md

 <!--

-Freedom of the Press Foundation’s generous contribution and commitment to defending press freedom and digital privacy by building secure communication tools aligns with Qubes OS Summit goals of coordinating Qubes OS and associated projects development, like SecureDrop, with community.
+We are grateful that the Freedom of the Press Foundation returns as a generous Platinum Partner.
+Their continued support is crucial for our work.
+Their mission to defend press freedom and privacy by building secure tools like SecureDrop aligns directly with the core values of the Qubes OS project and this summit.

 -->